humanmade/altis-security/docs/php-basic-auth.md

 }
 ```

+**Note:** You _must_ specify the username and password in this configuration, even if you are reusing the same username and password in different environments.

 ### Manual

 Manual setup involves a simpler configuration in your `composer.json` but an additional step in your configuration.
 Your Composer file would look like this: